Ideal Sleep Time Calculator

 Understanding the results

-The highlighted time is your main recommendation based on the sleep duration you entered.
-Below that, you'll see cycle-based alternatives.
-These options show what happens if you adjust your schedule to end at a full sleep cycle boundary.
-If you often wake up groggy, try one of the cycle-aligned times.
+The highlighted time at the top is your main recommendation based on the sleep duration you entered.
+Below it, you'll see four cycle-friendly alternatives showing what happens if you align your schedule to end at a full 3, 4, 5, or 6-cycle boundary.
+Waking at the end of a cycle — rather than mid-cycle — dramatically reduces morning grogginess.

 Real-world scenarios

-Early shift workers: Enter your wake time and choose the longest sleep window you can manage.
-Pick a cycle-aligned bedtime and dim lights 30 minutes before that target.
+Early shift workers: Enter your wake time and choose the longest sleep window you can realistically protect.
+Pick a cycle-aligned bedtime and dim lights 30 minutes before that target to help your body wind down.

-Late-night projects: Switch to wake mode, enter your expected bedtime, and aim for at least five cycles.
-Set your alarm to the suggested wake time and avoid snoozing to protect the cycle alignment.
+Late-night projects: Switch to wake-up mode, enter your expected bedtime, and aim for at least five cycles.
+Set your alarm to the suggested wake time and avoid snoozing — snoozing fragments the last cycle.

 Jet lag recovery: Use your destination wake time as the anchor.
-Choose a medium sleep window and the earliest cycle option.
-Expose yourself to bright light as soon as you wake up to reset your body clock.
+Choose a medium sleep window (5 cycles) and expose yourself to bright light immediately upon waking to reset your circadian clock faster.

 Building better sleep habits

 Timing alone won't fix poor sleep hygiene.
-Keep your bedroom cool, dark, and quiet.
-Avoid caffeine after mid-afternoon and finish heavy meals two to three hours before bed.
-Use the fall-asleep buffer as your cue to start winding down: dim the lights, stretch gently, or read something light.
+Keep your bedroom cool (16–19°C), dark, and quiet.
+Avoid caffeine after 2 PM and finish heavy meals two to three hours before bed.
+Use your fall-asleep buffer as the cue to start winding down: dim the lights, put away screens, stretch gently, or read something light.

-Morning light exposure locks in your circadian rhythm.
+Morning light exposure is the fastest way to reinforce your circadian rhythm.
 Open curtains or step outside within an hour of waking.
-Pair that with consistent meal times and light movement to reinforce the wake signal.
-These habits make it easier to fall asleep at the times this calculator suggests.
+Pair that with consistent meal times and light movement for the first 30 minutes of the day.

 When to seek help

 If you still feel exhausted after getting enough hours, snore loudly, or wake up gasping, talk to a healthcare professional about sleep apnea.
-If you lie awake for more than 30 minutes most nights, consider cognitive behavioral therapy for insomnia.
-This tool supports planning but is not a medical device.
+If you lie awake for more than 30 minutes most nights, consider cognitive behavioral therapy for insomnia (CBT-I).
+This tool is a planning aid — not a medical device.

 How accurate are the sleep cycle suggestions?